-I have fished my whole life and for much of it, I was shore-bound.
-The idea of a fishfinder was so alluring.
+For many years, I spent most of my time fishing from shore.
+The idea of a fish finder was so alluring.
 I wanted to know the best spots, know where the fish were.
-I was so obsessed with the idea that I bought my first fishfinder long before I ever owned a boat.
+I was so obsessed with the idea that I bought my first fish finder long before I ever owned a boat.

 At the time, the idea of something small and usable from the water’s edge was unimaginable.
 There had to be significant advances in both electronics and batteries before this could happen.
 This is not to mention the advent of smartphones that have really made this technology possible.

 These new, smaller fishfinders are a glorious piece of technology that has changed the way I fish forever.
 I still enjoy a little time on the bank, especially on hard to access waterways.
 I even use a castable fishfinder from a kayak frequently.
 Simply put, it puts you on fish in a way that no other technology can.